R2Northstar/NorthstarBlog/_posts/2023-02-21-vanilla-unrestricted-server-script.md

 What follows are a small set of attacks this vulnerability would have allowed for.
 Note that we only tested them locally using Northstar.
 We never tested them on the actual public Titanfall2 game servers as it could cause potential damage that we do not want to be held responsible for.

-## Messing with a player stats
+## Messing with player stats

 As the game server is able to set player stats, this vulnerability allows for arbitrarily changing player stats.
 In particular we observed some people trying to boost their in-game level with it.
-Even more so, some players would simply copy-and-paste commands commonly used to set player level in Northstar into their console in public lobbies on public Titanfall2 servers, resulting in changing other player's levels by accident.
+Even more so, some players would simply copy-and-paste commands commonly used to set player levels in Northstar into their console in public lobbies on public Titanfall2 servers, resulting in changing other player's levels by accident.

 Setting the player level too high whether by accident or on purpose is an issue as it causes the gameserver to reject the player due to incorrect player data.
 Essentially this means that that player is completely locked out of multiplayer.

 When fixing the vulnerability Respawn added a workaround for this case.
-Now players with a too high player level will simply show the according gen. Further the exploit allowed for unlocking all skins, banners and emblems, including the developer one.
+Now, players with a too high player level will simply show the according gen. Further the exploit allowed for unlocking all skins, banners and emblems, including the developer one.
 As a result of this, a player having a dev emblem does no longer indicate that they are actually a developer.

 <img src="{{ '/assets/images/posts/vanilla-unrestricted-server-script/player-fakedev1.png' | relative_url }}" alt="Screenshot of a player being above max level and having a developer batch" />